dmetzner/AutomatingSDLC/README.md

 ## Testing:

-For the purposes of these tests **WebTestCase** class and fake database entries were used.
+For the purposes of these tests **WebTestCase** class, fake database entries and PHP Unit assertions were used.

 For every route for media files both response status and response body were checked.